 I look on chisel'd histories, songs, philosophies, cut in slabs

-M Guardian mummy- A more capable opponent than a standard mummy, it also bears a vicious death curse.
+M Guardian mummy- A more capable and less flammable opponent than a standard mummy, it also bears a vicious death curse.

 M Royal mummy- Powerful undead royalty with many resistances, all the necromantic prowess of a mummy priest, and ruinous death curses.

 A variety of undead notorious for their skill with Hexes and thirst for the blood of the living.